 Export PDF’s, CSV's or LIMS-compatible files and archive them digitally

 Set up a smooth and paperless two-step validation workflow

 Automate your QC workflow according to Westgard rules

 Tom Martens & Wouter Uten founded UgenTec in 2014.
-The company is a spin-off from the University of Leuven (KUL).
-Located in Corda Campus, Hasselt, it has completed several investment rounds.
+UgenTec is a spin-off from the University of Leuven (KUL), currently located in the Corda Campus in Hasselt.

 Trusted and supported by: